-The beaches are not great for swimming, and the resorts are generally not very comfortable, so this place is not for everyone.
-Still, if you are not picky about housing, then Cabilao is an excellent place for snorkelling and diving.
+The beaches are not great for swimming, and the resorts are generally uncomfortable, so this place is not for everyone.
+Still, if you are not picky about housing, Cabilao is an excellent place for snorkeling and diving.

 Cabilao Island has a pleasant village atmosphere.
 Cabilao is best known to divers.
 There are four shabby dive resorts on the northwest corner and one on the northeast corner.